zydou/arti/doc/dev/rpc-book/src/rpc-cookie-sketch.md

   - `socket_canonical`:
      The address at which the server is actually listening.
      If absent, defaults to the value of `socket` from the connect point.
+     If the address is a unix path containing shell-style expansions, then this value is taken _after_ shell expansion.

 > Note that this protocol will only succeed
 > if the value of `socket_canonical` seen by the client